isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 # TL;DR

-So if you must use an UUID in a primary key
+So if you must use a UUID in a primary key

 - Choose MySQL 8.
 - Make it VARBINARY(16).